joblet

 # Write operations (denied)

-rnx stop <job-id> # ERROR: Permission denied
+rnx job stop <job-id> # ERROR: Permission denied

 rnx volume create test # ERROR: Permission denied